Kotodama 16

 Interestingly, ah and ha are anadromes (words or phrases that spell different words or phrases backward).
 Simply looking at the same thing from opposite perspectives is the essence of wisdom.

-Another example of sound symbolism is “wow”, a palindrome (a word that is read the same forwards or backwards).
-“Wow” is a sound we make when something captivates, astonishes, or delights us.
+Another example of sound symbolism is “wow”, a palindrome (a word read the same forwards or backwards).
+“Wow” is a sound we make when something captivates, astonishes, or delights us; an expression of love.